https://mega.nz/file/bCJ3DABI#Vuf_xYb0WdLqzfPGe1qtNaNyve_NCWJHMLNgyU7MhuI

 Binding scope to a function

-Did you know that you can actually override how this
+Did you know that you can actually override how this is bound and provide your own this to a function?

 You need to use the bind method on the function: